Lau Hok Ming

-Ryan Lau Hok Ming (劉學銘, born 19 October 1995 in Hong Kong) is a Hong Kong professional footballer who currently plays as a centre back for Hong Kong Premier League club Southern.
+Ryan Lau Hok Ming (劉學銘, born 19 October 1995) is a former Hong Kong professional footballer who played as a centre back.

 Club career

-Lau has been sent to Premier League football club Aston Villa and La Liga football club Barcelona for training.
+Lau was sent to Premier League football club Aston Villa and La Liga football club Barcelona for training.

 Metro Gallery

-On 26 November 2014, Lau scored his first goal of his football career for Metro Gallery against Yuen Long, which the match loses 1:2.
-On 27 September 2015, Lau scored his first goal of Dreams Metro Gallery against Yuen Long, which the match wins 3:2.
+On 26 November 2014, Lau scored his first goal of his football career for Metro Gallery against Yuen Long, in a match lost 1:2.
+On 27 September 2015, Lau scored his first goal of Dreams Metro Gallery against Yuen Long in a 3:2 win.

 Southern

 In June 2016, Lau signed for Southern.
-He made 50 appearances for the club and was a part of the club's 2018-19 Hong Kong FA Cup runners-up side.
+He made 50 appearances for the club and was a part of the club's 2018-19 Hong Kong FA Cup runner-up side.
 On 31 May 2019, Southern announced that Lau would depart the club after three seasons.

 Eastern

 On 1 June 2019, it was reported that Lau had signed with Eastern.
 This was confirmed on 17 July 2019 during the club's season opening media event.